 Metering for Payment

-Participants who are metered for payment are paid on the renewable heat that they produce, but for any installations accredited from 20 September 2017, the maximum annual payment is capped at the heat demand limit of your technology - or the annual heat demand of your property based on the figure in your EPC - whichever is lower.
+Participants who are metered for payment are paid on the renewable heat that they produce, but for any installations accredited from 20 September 2017, the maximum annual payment is capped at the of your technology - or the annual heat demand of your property based on the figure in your EPC - whichever is lower.

 Below we’ve set out the three most common situations where you’ll need to have meters for payment.